violet-eco/violet-eco.github.io/docs/specs/kernel/README.md

 ---
 sidebar_position: 8
-description: Violet's kernel is called Sakura.
-As a microkernel, Sakura takes a minimalist approach, providing only the essential functions needed for safe and efficient operation.
+description: Violet's kernel is called Nova.
+As a microkernel, Nova takes a minimalist approach, providing only the essential functions needed for safe and efficient operation.
 ---

 # Kernel

-Violet's kernel is called *Sakura*.
-As a microkernel, Sakura takes a minimalist approach, providing only the essential functions needed for safe and efficient operation.
+Violet's kernel is called *Nova*.
+As a microkernel, Nova takes a minimalist approach, providing only the essential functions needed for safe and efficient operation.

 :::caution